 Ryan Postema is a Michigan native, born and raised in the Grand Rapids area.
 He attended Michigan State University and graduated in 2001 with a B.S. in Fisheries and Wildlife.
+He has nearly twenty years of experience in land conservation and natural resources management.
 Ryan began at Chikaming Open Lands in 2013 as a Land Protection Specialist, and was named Executive Director of the organization in 2016.
-Prior to joining Chikaming Open Lands, Ryan spent eight years working as a project manager for Cardno, an international environmental consulting firm, where he managed and implemented large-scale ecosystem restoration and native landscaping projects.
-Ryan's experience includes managing and implementing projects in wildlife habitat restoration, invasive species control, prescribed burning, and native landscaping.
+As such, he oversees the operations of the entire nonprofit organization.
+Prior to joining COL, he spent eight years with Cardno (formerly JFNew), an international engineering and environmental consulting firm, implementing and managing ecosystem restoration and natural resources management projects.

 Dan Engel, Stewardship Coordinator

 Dan hails from Grand Ledge, Michigan.
 He began visiting southwest Michigan over a decade ago, and recently moved to Sawyer to raise his daughter near family.
 His passion for the outdoors began early while he waded in the local creek and chased deer in the neighborhood woods.
 He nurtured this passion by studying biology at Calvin College and earning a master’s in conservation ecology at the University of Michigan.
 Dan’s work experience has varied from a conservation crew with the City of Ann Arbor to a wetland research team with the US Geological Survey, from teaching high school math and science in Honduras to teacher aiding at a K-12 school in Milwaukee.
 Through all these adventures, his mission has remained the same: to use sound science to protect natural areas for the benefit of people and wildlife, and to pass on that ethic to others.